by John Ellis

 Lord willing, in the near future, I’m planning on writing more specifically about the deceit behind the anti-CRT movement.
 While at a coffee shop with a friend recently, we discussed this very thing.
 I warned that this furious and furiously growing anti-CRT movement is leading to a demonic place.
 I have several writing projects on my plate, including the longer look at white evangelicalism that I’ve been working on, and I’m not sure exactly when I’ll be able to delve into the intricate, intertwined histories of critical theory, CRT, and the self-serving deceit and manipulation of conservatives by prominent paleoconservatives.
 For now, moving forward in this article, I believe that I can be an edifying alternate voice by briefly looking at CRT’s perspective on constitutional law and pointing out the favorable parallels with the Bible’s teaching on the law’s inability to change hearts while still acknowledging the temporal value of law.

 In their brief yet helpful and easily accessible primer on CRT, Richard Delgado and Jean Stefancic contrasts CRT with traditional civil rights movements by explaining, “critical race theory questions the very foundations of the liberal order, including equality theory, legal reasoning, Enlightenment rationalism, and neutral principles of constitutional law.”
 I share that quote with the understanding that, especially considering the enflamed tensions in which I’m writing, probably every one of those confessed tenets raises red flags for conservative readers.
-For the record, as a brief caveat, I do believe that the core tenets of CRT deserve thoughtful critique and some gentle criticism.
+For the record, as a brief caveat, I do believe that the core tenets of CRT deserve thoughtful critique and even, at times, some gentle criticism.
 In fact, at least the initial developers of CRT agree.
 Critical Race Theory is not a monolithic worldview, no matter how loudly your favorite conservative talking head insists otherwise.
-Recognizing the disparateness of CRT, Delgado and Stefancic strove to distill the movement into a series of core tenets that would find agreement (if not further definition and application) across the board within the broader movement.
+Recognizing the disparateness of CRT, Delgado and Stefancic strove to distill the movement into a series of core tenets that would find agreement (if not further definition and application) across the board within the broader discourse.
 It should be noted that I will not be touching on the strawmen extremes found on the fringes nor the strawmen constructed by the anti-CRT movement used in their demonization of Critical Race Theory.
 I should also briefly note the unintended irony of a white woman like Robin DiAngelo steering blindingly into critical theory’s warning that classical liberalism, in large part because of the privileging of Enlightenment rationalism, will lead those in power (the majority culture within CRT’s paradigms) to commoditize the oppression of those lacking power.
 In other words, white people pay another white person (DiAngelo) to tell them that they’re racists in ways that make “whiteness” innate and adopts overt soteriological and eschatological tones that leave those of us tainted with that original sin perpetually looking in from the outside.

 That caveat out of the way, in the future I plan to deconstruct each tenet and draw out the parallels to Biblical ethics and the Bible’s perspective on anthropology and culture in general.
 Furthermore, I will not shy away from offering criticisms of CRT’s core tenets when and where I believe warranted.
 In this current article, as written above, I’m going to drill a little into the final tenet: CRT’s critique and rejection of classical liberalism’s belief in the neutrality of constitutional law which, frankly, a critique and rejection I find myself in almost total agreement with.